ryanfb/dnsimple-tld-checker/README.md

 The output is tab-separated and suitable for piping to a .tsv file.

 The script uses a simple WHOIS check and heuristic for quickly checking availability.
 No available libraries I found were suitable for the variety of TLDs supported by DNSimple, and the DNSimple checkDomain API endpoint has a very restrictive rate limit.
-By default, the script rejects country-level TLDs since many of these have residency requirements, but feel free to modify the script if you don't want that.